 Community Recycling and Greenwaste Centres

-at recycling centres in Te Puke, Katikati and Athenree from 1 July, 2017.
+at recycling centres in Te Puke, Katikati and Athenree.

 Large whiteware items, such as fridges, washing machines,

-driers and stoves, will cost $10 to dispose of.
+driers and stoves, costs $10 to dispose of.
 Smaller whiteware items, such

 |* Loose greenwaste charge is determined by operator measuring the load.|